Dog Breeding

 3. Eye Certification (CAER/OFA)

 Eye examinations screen for inherited eye diseases that could affect your dog or be passed to offspring.
-The exam must be performed by a board-certified veterinary ophthalmologist (ACVO Diplomate).
+The exam must be performed by a board-certified veterinary ophthalmologist (an ACVO Diplomate).
+For some specific conditions, DNA testing is also available and can complement the clinical exam.
+Examples include prcd-PRA, rcd1-PRA, and Collie Eye Anomaly DNA tests.

 Annual Requirement: OFA eye certifications are valid for only 12 months.
-Breeding dogs must be recertified annually.
+Breeding dogs must be recertified annually because some inherited conditions, particularly Progressive Retinal Atrophy (PRA), are late-onset and won’t appear on a single early exam.

 Conditions Evaluated